prof. dr. Nanci Adler

-Adler has authored and/or edited, among others, Keeping Faith with the Party: Communist Believers Return from the Gulag (Indiana University Press, 2012), The Gulag Survivor: Beyond the Soviet System (Transaction Publishers, 2002), Victims of Soviet Terror: The Story of the Memorial Movement (Praeger Publishers, 1993), Understanding the Age of Transitional Justice: Crimes, Courts, Commissions, and Chronicling (Rutgers University Press, 2018), and Tapestry of Memory (Transaction Publishers, 2013), and published numerous scholarly articles and book chapters on the consequences of Stalinism.
-Her current research focuses on transitional justice, the Gulag, the legacy of Communism, oral history, and memory.
+Nanci Adler graduated from Barnard College, Columbia University, and completed graduate and post-doctoral work in Russian Studies at the University of Amsterdam.
+She was Program Director of Holocaust and Genocide Studies (2013-2020), Director of Research (2014-2017), and runs the Transitional Justice Research Program at NIOD.
+Adler has authored and/or edited, among others, Keeping Faith with the Party: Communist Believers Return from the Gulag (Indiana University Press, 2012; ROSSPEN, 2013), The Gulag Survivor: Beyond the Soviet System (Transaction, 2002; Zven’ia, 2005; Beogradskii Krug, 2005; Contact, 2006), Victims of Soviet Terror: The Story of the Memorial Movement (Praeger, 1993), Understanding the Age of Transitional Justice: Crimes, Courts, Commissions, and Chronicling (Rutgers University Press, 2018); co-edited (with Anton Weiss-Wendt) The Future of the Soviet Past: The Politics of History in Putin’s Russia (Indiana University Press, 2021), and (with Selma Leydesdorff) Tapestry of Memory (Transaction, 2013); Adler has published numerous scholarly articles and book chapters on transitional justice, memory, and the consequences of Stalinism.